KseniiaEfremova/KseniiaEfremova/README.md

 <br>
 - 🌱 Graduated from the Just IT bootcamp (July 2022 Cohort).
 - 🔭 Did a 2-month trainee program at Xander Talent Company.
-- 🥅 2023 Goals: Study Python, REST API, Docker and created 3 respective projects.
+- 🥅 2023 Goals: Finish CFG Degree, read the book "Clean Code".
-- :books: I am currently solving algorithmic challenges on LeetCode
+- :books: I am currently solving algorithmic challenges on LeetCode and HackerRank.
 - :zap: In my free time, I play Volleyball.

 As a qualified medical doctor with a strong passion for coding, I am committed to pursuing a career in Software Development.
 I possess solid algorithmic thinking skills and am detail-oriented, allowing me to approach problems with a meticulous and analytical mindset.